gogeekness/Public-Image-Tagger/README.md

 File containns default and set variables used in the Tagger program.
 * `ImageSize` is currently set as (640,800)
 * `img_types` set to JGP, JPEG, TIFF
-  * Future plans are to add PNG support
 * `DefaultPath` where the Tagger looks for images, otherwise it asks the user for the starting folder.

 ## Main Screen